The 16 Best Travel Movies for Inspiring Wanderlust

 “The Endless Summer” (1966)

 This 1966 documentary that follows two California surfers on a trip to catch waves around the world will tap into your surfer-girl (or boy) fantasies.
-In fact, after watching it, one former AFAR editor, Jen Murphy, signed up for a week-long surf camp on the North Shore of Hawai‘i.
+What the film does particularly well is show off just how universal the love of tackling the waves is: The movie hopscotches around the world from well-known surf capitals like Hawaii, Tahiti, and Australia to such relatively lesser-known spots as Senegal, Ghana, Nigeria, and South Africa.
+After watching The Endless Summer, one former AFAR editor, Jen Murphy, was so inspired that she signed up for a week-long surf camp in Hawai‘i.

 A large marble disk depicting a face of an old man, against a pink wall, with old blue door at left